vlang/awesome-v/README.md

 - [clipboard](https://github.com/vlang/v/tree/master/vlib/clipboard) - V module for interacting with the OS clipboard.
 Fully cross-platform.
 - [vlipboard](https://github.com/asvvvad/vlipboard) - An easy to use wrapper of clipboard with Wayland and Termux support.
-- [mmap](https://github.com/jdonnerstag/vlang-mmap) - Provide native V-lang support for memory-mapping on Linux and Windows
+- [mmap](https://github.com/jdonnerstag/vlang-mmap) - Provide native V-lang support for memory-mapping on Linux and Windows.

 ### Automation